Trade Marks & Free Speech: Perspectives on The Slants Case

 Susy’s research focuses on international intellectual property law.
 She teaches courses in intellectual property (including copyright, patents and trade marks), patent law and innovation, global intellectual property issues, international trade law, the protection of traditional knowledge and the law of contract.
 She has published books, articles and book chapters and is frequently invited to give conference presentations on various aspects of intellectual property law and policy.
 She is Director of the New Zealand Centre of International Economic Law.
 From 20112013 Susy was the Project Leader of the New Zealand Law Foundation Regulatory Reform Project, funded to NZ$1.8 million.
 The project produced a cuttingedge regulatory toolkit.
 Before joining Victoria University, in 1997, Susy practiced law in New Zealand and London.
 Susy qualified as Barrister and Solicitor of the High Court of New Zealand in 1988 and as a Solicitor of England & Wales in 1991.
 Susy has been a visiting Professor at the University of Haifa (Reinhold Cohen Visiting Chair) 2014; University of Western Ontario 2012; Fellow of Clare Hall, University of Cambridge and visitor to the Centre for Intellectual Property and Information Law, University of Cambridge, Michalmas term 2008; visiting Professor, University of Iowa 2000; and in 20132014 she is a Senior Fulbright Scholar and Hauser Global Fellow at New York University.

-Professor Pauline Newman, Professor of Law and Co-Director, Engelberg Center on Innovation Law & Policy
+Rochelle Dreyfuss, Pauline Newman Professor of Law, Co-Director, Engelberg Center on Innovation Law and Policy, New York University School of Law

-Professor of Law and Co-Director, Engelberg Center on Innovation Law & Policy
+Pauline Newman Professor of Law, Co-Director, Engelberg Center on Innovation Law and Policy, New York University School of Law

 Rochelle Cooper Dreyfuss holds BA and MS degrees in chemistry and was a research chemist before entering Columbia Law School, where she served as articles and book review editor of the Law Review.
 She is a member of the American Law Institute and served as a reporter for its Intellectual Property: Principles Governing Jurisdiction, Choice of Law, and Judgments in Transnational Disputes project.
 Dreyfuss clerked for Judge Wilfred Feinberg of the US Court of Appeals for the Second Circuit and for Chief Justice Warren Burger of the US Supreme Court.
 She was a member of the National Academies’ Committee on Science, Technology, and Law, the Secretary of the Department of Health and Human Services’ Advisory Committee on Genetics, Health, and Society, and a consultant to the Federal Courts Study Committee, the Presidential Commission on Catastrophic Nuclear Accidents, and the Federal Trade Commission.
 She has edited several books on intellectual property, including Balancing Wealth and Health: The Battle Over Intellectual Property and Access to Medicines in Latin America (2014, with César RodríguezGaravito), which was published in 2016 in Spanish as Entre la salud y las patentes.
 She coauthored A Neofederalist Vision of TRIPS: Building a Resilient International Intellectual Property System (2012, with Graeme Dinwoodie)